Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 MESHING            : TKMyMesh
 ~~~~~

-For other examples of the plug-in resource file refer to the <a href="#occt_draw_1_3_2">Plug-in resource file</a> chapter above or to the <i>$CASROOT/src/DrawPlugin</i> file shipped with Open CASCADE Technology.
+For other examples of the plug-in resource file refer to the @ref occt_draw_1_3_2 "Plug-in resource file" chapter above or to the <i>$CASROOT/src/DrawPlugin</i> file shipped with Open CASCADE Technology.

 @subsection occt_draw_11_5 Dynamic loading and activation

-Loading a plug-in and activating its commands is described in the <a href="#occt_draw_1_3_3">Activation of the commands implemented in the plug-in</a> chapter.
+Loading a plug-in and activating its commands is described in the @ref occt_draw_1_3_3 "Activation of the commands implemented in the plug-in" chapter.

-The procedure consists in defining the system variables and using the pload commands in the Test Harness session.
+The procedure consists in defining the system variables and using the *pload* commands in the Test Harness session.

 **Example:**
 ~~~~